kankankankankankan/github-trending/README.md

 ## C

+* 【2024-04-15】[antirez / linenoise](https://github.com/antirez/linenoise) - A small self-contained alternative to readline and libedit
 * 【2024-04-08】[alfiecg24 / TrollInstallerX](https://github.com/alfiecg24/TrollInstallerX) - A TrollStore installer for iOS 14.0 - 16.6.1
 * 【2024-04-08】[RsyncProject / rsync](https://github.com/RsyncProject/rsync) - An open source utility that provides fast incremental file transfer.
 It also has useful features for backup and restore operations among many other use cases.
 * 【2024-04-08】[fastfetch-cli / fastfetch](https://github.com/fastfetch-cli/fastfetch) - Like neofetch, but much faster because written mostly in C.